mrsimpson/slides-data-in-motion/slides.md

 Confluent is a hyped company, major contributor to Apache Kafka, Apache Kafka is hyped in enterprises, so does this alone justify the hype?

-No. It's because we try to **represent reality** in software-systems.
+No. It's because we try to **represent reality** in software systems.
 -->

 ---